Is your abuser

 Do you

-blame yourself
+blame

-for the
+for the way

-way they treat you?
+they treated you?

-SO MANY WOMEN who have participated in therapy with me believe they are responsible for the for the conflict, harm and toxic patterns in their relationships.
+S O M A N Y P E O P L E who have participated in therapy with me believe they are responsible for the for the conflict, harm and toxic patterns in their relationships.
+But instead, that responsibility actually lies with their partners, parents, siblings, boyfriends, husbands etc.

-These women are VICTIM / SURVIVORS of harmful and dangerous relationships with harmful and dangerous people and, yet, they blame themselves for their abuse.
+These women are VICTIM / SURVIVORSof harmful and dangerous relationships with harmful and dangerous people and, yet, they blame themselves for their abuse.

 • mental health diagnoses,